fuzzybabybunny/microscope-orionjs/README.md

 https://github.com/Lepozepo/S3/#amazon-s3-uploader

-Make sure that you've got your S3 credentials in your `server` folder:
+Make sure that you've got your S3 credentials in your `server` folder.
+It wouldn't hurt to add this file to your `.gitignore` file as well.
+On second thought, scratch what I just said and send me links to your repos instead... because... porn.

 ```javascript
 /server/s3_credentials.js